 The power to reject changes to ICANN Standard Bylaws.

-The power to approve changes to Fundamental Bylaws (CWG-Stewardship dependency) .
+The power to approve changes to Fundamental Bylaws (CWG-Stewardship dependency) and changes to the Articles of Incorporation, and to approve ICANN’s sale or other disposition of all or substantially all of ICANN’s assets.

 The power to remove individual ICANN Board Directors (along with appointment, CWG-Stewardship dependency).